wxton123/ASC-Route/readme.md

 # BlockFLEX: Artifact for Results Reproduction (Evaluation)

-This repository contains the artifact for the NSDI paper "**BlockFLEX: An Adaptive and Survivable Architecture with Hierarchical Routing for LEO Satellite Networks**".
+This repository contains the artifact for the paper "**Achieving Resilient and Efficient Routing via Adaptive Satellite Clustering for Mega-constellation
+Networks**".
 It is designed to facilitate the **reproduction of all figures and numerical results** presented in the paper.

 ## 📁 Repository Contents (Current - For Evaluation)